Speaker Profile

 ABOUT

-In 2021, Bird co-founded Togethxr – a woman-centered media group – alongside Alex Morgan, Simone Manuel and Chloe Kim, to further the progress, culture, representation, and coverage of all women and girls in sport.
-Through Togethxr, Sue produced Power of the Dream, a documentary from director Dawn Porter on the WNBA and their fight for social justice which had a major impact on US politics in 2020; and the successful six-part podcast series, “Summer of Gold,” about the American female athletes who dominated in the 1996 Atlanta games.
-It was recently announced that this podcast series will be adapted into a television limited series with Bird as one of the executive producers on the project.
+In 2021, Bird co-founded TOGETHXR—a women-centered media and commerce company—alongside Alex Morgan, Simone Manuel, and Chloe Kim, to further the progress, culture, representation, and coverage of all women and girls in sport.
+Through TOGETHXR, Sue produced Power of the Dream, a documentary by director Dawn Porter on the WNBA’s fight for social justice, which had a significant impact on U.S. politics in 2020; Row of Life, a feature documentary following Angela Madsen—a former Marine, three-time Paralympian, and renowned ocean rower—on her attempt to solo row unsupported from Los Angeles to Hawaii; and the six-part podcast series Summer of Gold, which chronicled the American female athletes who dominated the 1996 Atlanta Games.
+It was recently announced that Summer of Gold will be adapted into a television limited series, with Bird serving as one of the executive producers.

-Earlier this year, Sue hosted “Sue’s Places,” a take on Peyton Manning’s signature ESPN+ Original series, where she explores the history and traditions of college basketball; over the past several years, she and best friend Diana Taurasi have hosted their popular ‘alterna-cast’ “The Bird & Taurasi Show” with their coverage of the Women’s Final Four; and Sue Bird: In the Clutch, a documentary on her historic career premiered at the Sundance Film Festival and is currently available on Netflix.
+Last year, Sue hosted Sue’s Places, a basketball-focused take on Peyton Manning’s signature ESPN+ original series, where she explored the history and traditions of college basketball.
+Over the past several years, she and best friend Diana Taurasi have co-hosted the popular ‘alterna-cast’ The Bird & Taurasi Show during coverage of the Women’s Final Four and Sue Bird: In the Clutch, a documentary chronicling her groundbreaking career, premiered at the Sundance Film Festival and is currently streaming on Netflix.

-At the end of 2022, Sue and her fiancé and soccer legend, Megan Rapinoe, launched A Touch More, a production company focused on promoting narratives around revolutionaries who move culture forward.
-The company will amplify stories focused on identity, activism, and underrepresented groups.
-Their first TV scripted series, “Playing the Field,” (based off the best-selling novel, Cleat Cute) is currently in development.
-“Playing the Field” is an ensemble show set in the world of women’s soccer and a contemporary romance that follows a young soccer player as she juggles being the rookie, her goals of making the national team and a budding romance with the team captain.
+At the end of 2022, Sue and her fiancée, soccer legend Megan Rapinoe, launched A Touch More, a production company focused on elevating stories about revolutionaries who move culture forward.
+The company champions narratives centered on identity, activism, and underrepresented communities.
+Their first scripted TV series, Playing the Field—based on the bestselling novel Cleat Cute—is currently in development.
+The ensemble series is set in the world of women’s soccer and follows a young player navigating life as a rookie, her dream of making the national team, and a budding romance with the team captain.

-Sue has quickly established herself as a true trailblazer as a former athlete segueing into the mainstream media business with an unparalleled perspective.
-Her vocal stance on racial, gender, and LGBTQIA+ equity has made her a cornerstone in athletic representation and allyship.
-She is an outspoken and visible activist advocating for Black Lives, equality, health and wellness and expanding opportunities for girls and all marginalized people.
-Bird currently resides in New York and Seattle.
+Sue has quickly established herself as a trailblazer among former athletes transitioning into mainstream media.
+Her sharp perspective and vocal advocacy for racial, gender, and LGBTQIA+ equity have made her a cornerstone in athlete representation and allyship.
+She continues to be a visible and outspoken activist for Black lives, LGBTQ+ rights, gender equality, health and wellness, and expanding opportunities for girls and marginalized communities.

 Sue Bird